Click a photo to see a larger view

 A Control Car is often found at the end of some Rhätische Bahn trains.
 The control car includes an engineer's cab with controls linked to the locomotive at the front of the train.
 This makes it possible to reverse the direction of operation without need to move the locomotive around the train.
 This can save considerable time and cost.

 RhB Alpine Classic Pullman Express, pulled by the famous Ge 6/6 "Crocodile".
-The Pullman cars were recently refurbished to their original luxurious 1920s sytle, and the train now provides tours through the magnificent scenery of the Swiss Alps.
+The Pullman cars have been refurbished to their original luxurious 1920s sytle, and the train now provides tours through the magnificent scenery of the Swiss Alps.
 Video

 Alpine Classic Pullman Express at night.
 Decorative brass lamps are integrated into every-other wall hanger.